Almond & Lemon Surprise Easter Egg Cupcakes

 - Easy Easter Nest Cupcakes on Jo’s Kitchen

-If you didn’t mind spoiling the surprise, these would be fun cakes to make with the kids for Easter.
+If you didn’t mind spoiling the surprise, these almond and lemon Easter egg cupcakes would be fun bakes to make with the kids for Easter.
 As such, I am sending them off to Lou at Eat Your Veg and Vanesther at Bangers & Mash for Family Foodies where the theme this month is Let’s Get Baking.

 I haven’t sent anything off to Emily at A Mummy Too for ages, so here these go to #RecipeOfTheWeek.